Loradim/GettingAndCleaningData/CodeBook.md

 ------------------------------
 (For simplicity I will only describe the steps for the train data, but the steps are the same for test data)

-l.
-X_train.txt is read.
-This file contains all observations, but is missing descriptive labels aswell as
-     the subject ID the observation is for and the activity that was done to get this observation
+1. X_train.txt is read.
+This file contains all observations, but is missing descriptive labels aswell as the subject ID the observation is for and the activity that was done to get this observation
-l. y_train.txt is read.
-Each row in this file contains an activity number that corresponds to the row ob
-     observations in X_train.txt.
+1. y_train.txt is read.
+Each row in this file contains an activity number that corresponds to the row ob observations in X_train.txt.
 These numbers are added and translated with "activity_labels.txt" to not give a numeric representation of the activity, but instead a meaningful description.
      This textual description is added to a new column called activity
-l. subject_train.txt is read.
-Each row in this file corresponds to a row in X_train.txt and contains the
-     subjectid for which this observation is for.
+1. subject_train.txt is read.
+Each row in this file corresponds to a row in X_train.txt and contains the subjectid for which this observation is for.
 This information is added to a new column called subjectid
-l.
-Another column called source is added and filled with "train" for the training set directory and "test" for
-     the test directory.
+1. Another column called source is added and filled with "train" for the training set directory and "test" for the test directory.
-l.
-Data for training and test directory is combined and saved to "output.txt"
+1. Data for training and test directory is combined and saved to "output.txt"

 Tidying data for "output_avg_per_subject_and_per_activity.csv":
 ---------------------------------------------------------------
-l.
-Data from output.txt is used
+1. Data from output.txt is used
-l.
-Column "source" is removed, so we can get avg on all variables regardless of source
+1. Column "source" is removed, so we can get avg on all variables regardless of source
-l.
-Data is grouped by activity and subjectid, so we can avg per subject and per activity
+1. Data is grouped by activity and subjectid, so we can avg per subject and per activity
-l.
-All columns are summarized with mean()
+1. All columns are summarized with mean()
-l.
-Data is saved to "output_avg_per_subject_and_per_activity.csv"
+1. Data is saved to "output_avg_per_subject_and_per_activity.csv"

 Description of columns:
 -----------------------